katherine-d21/training-material/topics/proteomics/tutorials/clinical-mp-database-generation/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 The tools are run separately to reduce the load on the server and tool.
-If you have a limited number of taxon names then you can run it all together.
+If you have a limited number of taxon names, then you can run it all together.
 > >
 > {: .solution}
 >